Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

-In this section, we prove theorems that show that pathway decomposition equivalence is preserved under composition of CRNs, as long as those CRNs do not share any intermediate species. \begin{theorem} If $\mathcal C$ and $\mathcal C'$ are two tidy CRNs that do not share any intermediate species, then $\mathcal C \cup \mathcal C'$ is also tidy. \end{theorem} \begin{proof} Suppose $p$ is a pathway of $\mathcal C\cup \mathcal C'$ that has a formal initial state.
+For the reverse direction, suppose $p$ is a pathway of $\mathcal C\cup \mathcal C'$ that has a formal initial state.
 Since $\mathcal C$ and $\mathcal C'$ do not share intermediate species, we can partition the intermediate species found in the final state of $p$ into two multisets $A$ and $A'$, corresponding to the intermediate species used by $\mathcal C$ and $\mathcal C'$ respectively.
 Now, if we remove from $p$ all the reactions that belong to $\mathcal C'$ and call the resulting pathway $q$, then the multiset of all the intermediate species found in the final state of $q$ will be exactly $A$.
 This is because the removed reactions, which belonged to $C'$, cannot consume or produce any intermediate species used by $\mathcal C$.
 Since $\mathcal C$ is tidy, $q$ has a closing pathway $r$.
 This time, remove from $p$ all the reactions that belong to $\mathcal C$ and call the resulting pathway $q'$.
 By a symmetric argument, $q'$ must have a closing pathway $r'$.
-Now observe that $r+r'$ is a closing pathway for $p$. \end{proof} \begin{theorem} If $\mathcal C$ and $\mathcal C'$ are two regular CRNs that do not share any intermediate species, then $\mathcal C \cup \mathcal C'$ is also regular. \end{theorem} \begin{proof} Let $p$ be a prime formal pathway in $\mathcal C \cup \mathcal C'$.
-Partition $p$ into two subsequences $q$ and $q'$, which contains all reactions of $p$ which came from $\mathcal C$ and $\mathcal C'$ respectively.
-Since the two CRNs do not share any intermediate species, it is clear that $q$ and $q'$ must both be formal.
-Since $p$ was prime, it implies that one of $q$ and $q'$ must be empty.
-Therefore, $p$ is indeed a prime formal pathway in either $\mathcal C$ or $\mathcal C'$, and since each was a regular CRN, $p$ must be regular. \end{proof} \begin{theorem} Let $\mathcal C$ and $\mathcal C'$ be two tidy and regular CRNs that do not share any intermediate species, and $\mathcal F$ and $\mathcal F'$ their formal bases respectively.
-Then the formal basis of $\mathcal C \cup \mathcal C'$ is exactly $\mathcal F\cup \mathcal F'$. \end{theorem} \begin{proof} Let $p$ be a prime formal pathway in $\mathcal C \cup \mathcal C'$.
-By the same argument as in the proof of Theorem \ref{thm:regularity}, $p$ is a prime formal pathway of either $\mathcal C$ or $\mathcal C'$.
-Therefore, the formal basis of $\mathcal C \cup \mathcal C'$ is a subset of $\mathcal F\cup \mathcal F'$.
-The other direction is trivial. \end{proof}
+Now observe that $r+r'$ is a closing pathway for $p$. \end{proof} \begin{theorem} Let $\mathcal C$ and $\mathcal C'$ be two CRNs that do not share any intermediate species.
+Then, $\mathcal C \cup \mathcal C'$ is regular if and only if both $\mathcal C$ and $\mathcal C'$ are regular. \end{theorem} \begin{proof} For the forward direction, simply observe that any prime pathway $p$ of $\mathcal C$ is also a prime pathway of $\mathcal C\cup \mathcal C'$ and therefore must be regular.
+Hence, $\mathcal C$ is regular.
+By symmetry, $\mathcal C'$ is also regular.